-Complete the section in ‘edit profile’ called ‘contact options’ it is essential we give customers easy access to our businesses and let them know who we are and how to get in touch.
+Complete the section in ‘edit profile’ called ‘contact options’ – it is essential to give customers easy access to our businesses and let them know who we are and how to get in touch.

 You may not want to leave a phone number but an email is a good option.

 It also allows you to add another action button.
-The only one that looks like it could be of use is the ‘Eventbrite’ option.
-Add a direct link to your tickets if you have a workshop or event you want to share.
+The ‘Eventbrite’ option may be useful – you can add a direct link to your tickets if you have a workshop or event that you want to share.

 Step 3: Your Bio

-Keep it simple and creative and say what you do.
+Keep it simple and creative and say specifically what you do.
 The word count is limited, so be concise.

 Step 4: Hashtags

 1. Use an app called Preview.
-It saves all your recent hashtags or you can create hashtag groups for the paid version.
+It saves all of your recent hashtags, or you can create hashtag groups if using the paid version.
 Preview also helps see your grid layout, helping you to plan posts in advance.

-2. Save them in your notes.
-Personally we love to store them in our notes and just chop and change which bits are useful.
-So you can do this too.
-Copy and paste ours into your notes when we have completed our blog to make it easier for yourself.
+2. Save hashtags in your notes.
+Personally we love to store them in our notes and just chop and change useful bits.

 Step 5: Instagram Stories

-Your Instagram account is your shop window so it does have to be good and at the top of your game.
+Your Instagram account is your shop window so it does have to look good.
 Watch how others do it, research fellow makers and find successful accounts.
 See what works, what kind of thing your audience interact with, and use it as inspiration.